vinayg22/DevOps-Basic-to-Advance/Linux-for-DevOps/README.md

 These commands are fundamental for navigating and managing the Linux file system.
 They help perform a wide range of tasks, from file manipulation to system monitoring.

 ### Assignments / Practicals:
-**Navigate to the FileSystem and list out the contents and files using above learnt commands** **Create a new directory called assignment-dir, navigate into it, and create an empty file named file-practice.txt, then add the content / information in that file.**
+1. **Navigate to the FileSystem and list out the contents and files using above learnt commands.**
+2. **Create a new directory called assignment-dir, navigate into it, and create an empty file named file-practice.txt, then add the content / information in that file.**
-**Create a new directories called assignment1, assignment2.
+3. **Create a new directories called assignment1, assignment2.
 Create a file1.txt and Add content into it "This is text file", then copy this file to assignment2 directory.
-Then move the assignment2 directory to the assignment1 directory**
+Then move the assignment2 directory to the assignment1 directory.**
-**Check the usage of Disk Space and the individual directories under /.**
+4. **Check the usage of Disk Space and the individual directories under root(/).**

 ## Permissions and Ownership :